-Ancillary – A non-compete or non-solicit must be ancillary to an employment relationship or other legally enforceable relationship.
-The vast majority of restrictive covenants accompany employment relationships.
-Other relationships that support restrictive covenants include independent contractor agreements, sales of businesses, franchises, distributorships, and joint ventures.
+A non-compete or non-solicit must be ancillary to an employment or legally enforceable relationship.
+But the vast majority of restrictive covenants accompany employment relationships.
+Other associations that support restrictive covenants include independent contractor agreements, sales of businesses, franchises, distributorships, and joint ventures.

-Consideration – The non-compete or non-solicit must be supported by consideration.
-Consideration is found in the commencement of employment, but an employer who extends a comprehensive pre-employment offer must include information about a restrictive covenant with the offer.
-For current employees, consideration must include a significant enough benefit to the employee to offset the burden of new post-employment restrictions.
-The test of what benefit is enough is very much a case-by-case analysis.
-Mere continuation of at-will employment is not sufficient; “sign or hit the road” is clearly inadequate.
 In the case of Socko v.
-Mid-Atlantic Systems, the Pennsylvania Supreme Court has just held that consideration is still needed when a current employee signs a restrictive covenant that the parties intend to be legally bound, although Pennsylvania's Uniform Written Obligations Act provides that a contract will not be unenforceable for lack of consideration where the parties recite that they intend to be legally bound.
+Mid-Atlantic Systems, the Pennsylvania Supreme Court has just held that consideration is still needed for restrictive covenant enforcement when a current employee signs a restrictive covenant that the parties intend to be legally bound.
+However, Pennsylvania's Uniform Written Obligations Act provides that a contract will not be unenforceable for lack of consideration where the parties recite that they intend to be legally bound.

-Equitable – Finally, the court will look to the case's facts to ensure that it is fair to enforce a restrictive covenant.
+Finally, the court will look to the case's facts to ensure that restrictive covenant enforcement is fair.
 The court may refuse to enforce a non-compete if the employer has discharged the employee through no fault on the employee's part.
 Examples of a no-fault discharge include a layoff or termination for poor performance despite the employee's best efforts.
 Other facts that may lead a court to deny enforcement are

 - sexual harassment of the employee

 - failure to pay an employee